bojanpopic/developer.joomlatools.com/extensions/logman/translations.md

 Not all parameters on keys are translatable (providing a key for each article title wouldn’t make sense).
 This is internally defined by each activity object.

 When translating each variable our translator will first look up for `KLS_` prefixed keys.
 If none is found, non-prefixed keys (without the `KLS_` prefix) will be used if defined.
-This is useful for re-using Joomla! core translations and overriding them if needed.
+This is useful for re-using Joomla core translations and overriding them if needed.

 ## Context translations